Hainan: Geography

-Hainan, separated by the 20 km wide Qiongzhou Strait from the Leizhou Peninsula of Guangdong, is the largest island administered by the People's Republic of China and the 42nd largest in the world.
+Hainan, separated by the 20 km wide Qiongzhou Strait from the Leizhou Peninsula of Guangdong, is the 42nd largest island in the world.
 The area of Hainan Island (32900 km2, 97% of the province) is slightly smaller than that of Taiwan Island.
 To the west of Hainan Island is the Gulf of Tonkin.
 Wuzhi Mountain is the highest mountain on the island at 1840 m.

 Hainan Island measures 288 km long and 180 km wide.

 The northern half of Hainan is covered with the ancient Hainan Volcanic Field.
 Beneath the topsoil is volcanic rock while the topsoil itself contains small pieces of this vesicular rock.

 Wetland covers 320,000 hectares, 78,000 hectares of which were created artificially.
 Most of this is located in the eastern and northern part of Hainan.

 Rivers and lakes

 Most of the rivers in Hainan originate in the central area of the island and flow radially in different directions.
 The Nandu River in the northern part of the island is 314 km long, and its tributary, the Xinwu River, is 109 km long.
-Other major rivers include the Wanquan River at 162 km-long in the east, Changhua River in the west, and the Sanya River in the south.
+Other major rivers include the Wanquan River at 162 km-long in the east, Changhua River in the west, and the Sanya and Taiyang Rivers in the south.
 Evaporation during the dry season around the coastal areas greatly reduces the flow of the rivers.

 There are very few natural lakes in Hainan.
 However, there are numerous reservoirs, the largest of which is the Songtao Reservoir in the central-north area.